ChainSafe/metamask-snap-polkadot/packages/snap/README.md

 ![](https://img.shields.io/github/license/chainsafe/metamask-snap-polkadot)

-This project extends Metamask capabilities to include support for Polkadot, Kusama, and other Substrate and FRAME-based blockchains in the Polkadot ecosystem.
+This project extends Metamask capabilities to include support for Polkadot, Kusama, and other Substrate- and FRAME-based blockchains in the Polkadot ecosystem.

 ## What Are Snaps?